-My iPad stuck in recovery mode after I updated it to the latest iOS 9!
+"My iPad stuck in Recovery Mode after I updated it to the latest iOS 11!
 I called Apple but got no good news.
 I don't want to give up.
 If you have any good advice, please let me know.
-Thanks.
+Thanks."

 Step 1.
 Use a USB cable to connect your iPad with your the computer and run iTunes.

 Step 2.
-When iTunes detects your iPad, it will remind you that your iPad is in recovery mode and you need to restore it.
+When iTunes detects your iPad, it will remind you that your iPad is in Recovery Mode and you need to restore it.
 You just need to click "Restore"

-Step 2.
+Step 1.
 Connect your iPad to your computer with a USB cable and launch Dr.Fone.
-Click "iOS System Recovery" from "More Tools" on the left-hand side of the main window.
-This program will detect your iPad and tell you to confirm, then click "Download" to get the firmware.
+Click "System Repair" from the main window.

-Step 3.
+Step 2.
 When Dr.Fone download the firmware, it will continue to fix your iPad.
 In less than 10 minutes, it will tell you that your iPad is restarting to normal mode.